 Supported input types

-Just like scikit-learn estimators, estimators from the Extension for Scikit-learn* are able to accept and work with different classes of input data, including:
+Just like scikit-learn estimators, estimators from the Extension for Scikit-learn* are able to work with different classes of input data, including:

 -